SD Huesca

 Sociedad Deportiva Huesca, S.A.D., is a Spanish football club based in Huesca, in the autonomous community of Aragon.
-Founded in 1960, the club competes in the Segunda División, having played in the Spanish top division for the first time in the club's history in the 2018–19 season, followed by another single season in 2020–21.
+Founded in 1960, the club competes in the Primera Federación, having played in the Spanish top division for the first time in the club's history in the 2018–19 season, followed by another single season in 2020–21.
 SD Huesca plays its home games at Estadio El Alcoraz, which seats 9,100 spectators.